'West-Coast Artists In Light' Volume 1 and Volume 2

 These materials are available for exhibition or for sale.
 For more information contact firstname.lastname@example.org.

-'WEST-COAST ARTISTS IN LIGHT (PART TWO)' - YouTube
+'WEST-COAST ARTISTS IN LIGHT (VOL. TWO)' - YouTube

 ART' - Featuring the art and concepts of: